Constance Peel: Career and marriage

 Bayliff began a career in journalism when she and her family moved to Twickenham.
-An older sister was producing illustrations for a periodical called The Queen, and Peel won a competition to write for Woman.
-Arnold Bennett, then editor of the periodical, arranged for Peel to receive tutorship from a schoolteacher, and she also learnt from Bennett's editing.
-In December 1894, Bayliff married electrical engineer Charles Steers Peel, her second cousin, and the couple moved to Dewsbury.
+An older sister was producing illustrations for The Queen, and Bayliff won a competition to write for Woman.
+Arnold Bennett, then editor of the periodical, arranged for Bayliff to receive tutorship from a schoolteacher, and she also learnt from Bennett's editing.

+In December 1894, Bayliff married the electrical engineer Charles Steers Peel, her second cousin, and the couple moved to Dewsbury.
 After this point, she wrote under the name Mrs. C. S. Peel.
-The couple had two daughters but lost a third child.
+The couple had two daughters, but lost a third child.
 Peel's first book, 1898's The New Home, drew upon her experience of starting her household on modest means.
 Between 1903 and 1906, Peel edited the periodicals Hearth and Home, Woman and Myra's Journal, and authored a series of cookery books.

 Peel changed career after losing a child, opening a hat shop with Ethel Kentish, her friend.
-The shop was successful, and clientele included actress Ellen Terry.
+The shop was successful, and clientele included the actress Ellen Terry.
 However, the business closed down due to Peel's ill health, and in 1913, she returned to writing.

 Peel became editor of The Queen and wrote for Hearth and Home and The Lady.
 In 1914, she published the first of her four novels, this one called The Hat Shop.
 Works of non-fiction written in the 1910s included Marriage on Small Means, published in 1914, and The Labour Saving House, published in 1917.

 During the First World War, Peel ran a Lambeth-based club for the wives of servicemen, and spoke on behalf of the United Workers' Association and the National War Savings Association.
 She co-directed, with Maud Pember Reeves, the women's service of the Ministry of Food during the voluntary rationing of 1917-8, as well as publicly speaking about economical household food practices.

-She was editor of the women's page of The Daily Mail after being appointed to the post in 1918 by Lord Northcliffe, though she left the position after being diagnosed with diabetes in 1920.
+Peel was editor of the women's page of The Daily Mail after being appointed to the post in 1918 by Lord Northcliffe, though she left the position after being diagnosed with diabetes in 1920.
 She was awarded an OBE in 1919.
 After the war, Peel worked towards the improvement of women's domestic lives, sitting on committees addressing domestic service and working-class housing for the Ministry of Reconstruction, as well as committees organised by other organisations.
 She also became vice-president of the British Women Housewives' Association.